hippover/gratin/docs/index.rst

 .. note::

-    Gratin relies on the ``torch-geometric`` package, whose installation depends on your version of CUDA and Torch, as well as your OS.
+    Gratin relies on the ``torch-geometric`` package, the installation of which depends on your version of CUDA and Torch, as well as your OS.
+    Note that it is **not mandatory to have a graphic card at all** to run Gratin.
     You'll find `here <https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html>`_ the one-line-command that will install it on your machine.